emberjs/data/README.md

             success: function(data) {
                 // data is an array of hashes in the same order as
-                // the original models that were sent. store.didCreateRecords(type, array, data);
+                // the original records that were sent. store.didCreateRecords(type, array, data);
             }
         });